eddiedunnteaching/cit301/FinalProject.md

 ## Ansible and Mac (and Linux)

 While we are on the subject of Python, Mac and Linux.
 Mac as well as all Linux distributions I am aware of use Python as part of the operating system so this means there is already a version of python living on your system.
 You can certainly install packages via `pip` into the system Python installation but I don't recommend it.
-Have a look at PyEnv.
+Have a look at [PyEnv](https://github.com/pyenv/pyenv). [^1]

 In the case of Mac though I would suggest using `Homebrew`.
 If you do not already use [`Homebrew`](https://brew.sh/).
 It is the best.
 Install it and then run: